alexeski/nginx-reverseproxy-eskihub-heroku/README.md

 ## Project Overview

 This project sets up an Nginx reverse proxy on Heroku to handle multiple subdomains for Tableau Online servers, specifically for embedded analytics and Connected Apps authentication.
 The configuration proxies requests for `10ax.eskihub.com` and `dub01.eskihub.com` to their respective Tableau Online instances.
-Replace `eskihub.com` with your own domain (e.g., `myamazingportal.com`).
+Replace `eskihub.com` with your own domain.

 **Example:**
-- **Your Portal:** `myamazingportal.com`
+- **Your Portal:** `eskihub.com`
-- **Tableau Embedded Visualizations:** `analytics.myamazingportal.com`
+- **Tableau Embedded Visualizations:** `analytics.eskihub.com`

 Ensure your Nginx configuration includes the following line to share cookies across all subdomains: